Did you know that referral marketing generates 3 to 5 times higher conversion rates than any other

 Human beings are social creatures by nature, so it’s no surprise that we tell our friends and family about our experiences – good and bad.
 With 92% of customers trusting recommendations from the people they know, it’s clear that referral marketing can be an effective tool to bolster your brand when used correctly.

 The key is deliberately influencing happy customers to talk about their experience with you.
 Whenever a customer has a great experience with your business, you can easily ask them in person, via email, or by text to tell their friends about it.
 This can be a simple message like, “We’re so glad you had a great experience with us.
 Please, spread the word with your friends.”
-A quick, simple message like this can mean the difference in your customer going on with their life or marketing your business for you when they talk to their friends.
+A quick, simple message like this can mean the difference between your customer going on with their life or marketing your business for you when they talk to their friends.

-How word of mouth marketing works
+How word-of-mouth marketing works

 Word of mouth is a powerful concept.
 We tend to take advice from those who have earned our trust, like our friends, family, or coworkers.
 Think about it, have you ever asked a friend or family member for restaurant suggestions, what dentist they use, or where to take your car for repairs?
 If so, then you are familiar with the concept of word-of-mouth marketing.
 Word of mouth marketing is effective because it helps businesses: